BeatrizOliveiraPimenta/BeatrizOliveiraPimenta/README.md

 # ✨ Hi there, I'm Beatriz! ✨
-* Student of Data Science at Descomplica
 * Graduation Complete in Systems Analysis and Development at Unip
-* Currently focusing on strengthening my skills in data analysis and processing
+* Currently focusing on strengthening my skills in Analysis and processing
 * Brazilian
 * Fun fact⚡: I enjoy sewing and exploring new hobbies